Oral language development activities that incorporate narrative structure learning.

-You can and you should start teaching narrative structure early, even before 2 years of age!
+You can and should teach narrative structure early, even before 2 years of age!

 This crucial language skill will make a huge impact on academic success and personal development.
-Our ability to tell stories, participate in conversation, and understanding written text, depends highly on our understanding of narrative structure/story grammar.
+The ability to tell stories, participate in conversation, and understand written text, depends on the understanding of narrative structure/story grammar.

-How do you play and work on narrative structure at the same time?
-Easy, with this game!
+Lean how to play and work on narrative structure at the same time.

-That is why "house and farm" are great oral language development activities.
+That is why “house or farm” are great oral language development activities.